insolar/docs/docs/source/requester.rst

               Bytes: x509PrivateKey})

            // The private key is required to sign requests.
-           // Make sure to put into a file to save it in some secure place later: file, err := os.Create("private.pem")
+           // Make sure to put it into a file to save it to a secure place later. file, err := os.Create("private.pem")
            if err != nil {
              fmt.Println(err)